League-of-Foundry-Developers/foundryvtt-devMode/README.md

 - Provides a UI to toggle any Foundry Core CONFIG.debug flags, persisting the selection in the user's client settings.
 - Provides an API to register and read a "debug mode flag" which is either a boolean or a number from 0 to 5 (log level).
 - Provides a UI to toggle these flags on and off, preserving this selection in the user's client settings.
+- Provides a button to copy and print documents to console.
+- Provides some utilities to detect JSON configuration changes or errors.
+- Allows developer to disable the template cache for a "poor man's hot reload" for handlebars files.

 ![Demo of the Core Config overrides.](docs/debug-mode-core-config.png)

 ### Goal

 Enable developers to stop putting debug code in their module code which accidentally gets shipped.
+Empower developers with commonly sought-after QOL features.

 ## TODO